pablocar80/helloserver/README.md

 - added debug settings for VSCode
 - using Jest for automated testing
 - loading environment settings from .env file when available
+- using ts-node-dev for debugging directly in Typescript